 Post-ride: Sunday, September 29: 2:00pm Shuttle Atlanta to Chattanooga

-FRIDAY 9/27 shuttle leaves Hart Co.
-High School at 2pm and will arrive at Tennessee Riverpark in time to prepare for the 9am Mass Start.
+FRIDAY 9/27 shuttle leaves Tapp Middle School at 6am and will arrive at Tennessee Riverpark in time to prepare for the 9am Mass Start.
 We will carry you, your bike and 2 bags.
 Please arrive early enough to load your bike and luggage.

 SUNDAY 9/29 shuttle leaves Wild Horse Creek Park by 2pm and will travel to Tennesssee Riverpark.
 We will carry you, your bike and 2 bags.

 Free Parking is available for the entire weekend at either location.

 There is no camping available on Sunday.

 Long-term parking at Wild Horse State Park (Lower Fields) is included with the purchase of a shuttle ticket.
 You may also park longterm at Tennessee River Park in Chattanooga.

 Don't feel like roughing it all week?
 Bring along your RV!
 We will have designated RV Parking at each overnight location for a nominal fee.